Federal Water Policy

 Federal Farm Bill Reauthorization Provides Western Irrigators with New, Dedicated Funding and Streamlined Programs

-Last year one of our goals was to ensure the 2018 Farm Bill increased federal investment in critical Western drought resiliency and water supply infrastructure programs.
-Despite partisan divides, a reauthorization of this broad-based bill was passed in December and signed by President Trump.
+BWS worked to make sure the 2018 Farm Bill was reauthorized to increase federal investment in critical Western drought resiliency and water supply infrastructure programs.
+Despite partisan divides, a reauthorization of this broad-based bill was passed in December 2018 and signed by President Trump.
 We worked with members of Congress on both sides of the aisle on the bill’s “conservation title” urging leaders to consider the needs of Western irrigators and the ongoing drought as they worked on the bill.

-Reauthorized for five years, the 2018 Farm Bill will provide hundreds of millions in dedicated federal funds to modernize Western irrigation systems; improve access to the popular Regional Conservation Partnership Program; make it easier for Western growers to access funds from the Environmental Quality Improvement Program for projects that conserve water; and remove barriers in the Watershed and Flood Prevention Operations programs, promoting watershed-wide projects to foster drought resilience.
-Each of these programs will bring water efficiencies and enable irrigators to better address long-term drought risks in the Colorado River Basin.
+Reauthorized for five years, the 2018 Farm Bill will provide hundreds of millions in dedicated federal funds to support water efficiencies and enable irrigators to better address long-term drought risks in the Colorado River Basin.

 These programs will help the Colorado River Basin states implement water demand management and conservation strategies across the Colorado River Basin as the Basin faces a shortage declaration in the next few years.
 This is good news for the local communities and economies that rely on the Colorado River system.